 The Dutch-Flemish Accreditation Organisation (NVAO) recognises sustainable development as a meaningful 'special feature' in the context of accreditation.
-The Quality Mark Sustainable Higher Education at the level of three stars is seen by NVAO as sufficient proof of this Special Feature.
+The Quality Mark Sustainable Higher Education at the level three is seen by NVAO as sufficient proof of this Special Feature.